Gautam-kr-rai/Car-Management/README.md

 ## Installation and Setup

-Clone the Repository: `git clone https://github.com/shubham4672/Car-Management/`
+Clone the Repository: `gh repo clone Gautam-kr-rai/Car-Management`

 Navigate to the Project Directory: `cd car-management-app`